CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

 ## Variables

 * To aid the human reader, append `.0` to whole numbers intended to be floating-point values, e.g., `var f = 1.0;`.

-## Formatting

-In general, format new code the same as the existing code.

-* Use four (4) spaces for indentation.
-Do not use [tab characters](http://www.jwz.org/doc/tabs-vs-spaces.html).
-* Use single quotes, `'`, instead of double quotes, `"`.  `"use strict"` is an exception and should use double quotes.
-* Where possible, eliminate all `jsHint` warnings.
-The [[Contributor's Guide]] explains how to set up Eclipse to display these warnings.